neo-project/docs/docs/en-us/node/gui/wallet.md

 4. Click `OK` and the wallet is successfully created, which by default comes with a standard account.

+> [!Warning]
+>
+> After the wallet is created, please back up the wallet file safely;
+>
+> It is not recommended to save your wallet files directly under the neo-gui root directory, or you may lose your wallet files when upgrading the software.

 ## Opening a wallet

 1. In Neo-GUI main page click `Wallet` -> `Open Wallet Database`.